mattiaa32-lgtm/DelightfulChurros/README.md

 When you change any file in `SHELL`, bump `SW_VERSION` in `sw.js` — older caches are deleted automatically on the next activation.

+## Backups

+The app writes to the sheet unattended, so `js/safety.js` takes a dated copy of the Collection tab once a week (hidden tabs named `Backup YYYY-MM-DD`, last eight kept).
+Settings → Sheet backups shows when the last copy and the last successful write happened, and can take one on demand.

 ## Rate limits

 Gemini's free tier allows roughly **10 requests per minute** and ~1,000 per day